Thomas-Duggan/DEPRECATED_Shell_Linux-App-Install-Script/README.md

+## Note
+"Linux Fixes & Tricks.pdf" is not required for running script, but does contain useful information for Linux users.

 ## Purpose

 Installs commonly used apps for Linux, with a primary focus on gaming apps, and requires very little human input.
 Also has each app named with a description, and notes in the installer file